‘Abbott Elementary’ creator visits Kimmel, collects apology

 “It's very kind of you to say that,” Brunson replied, graciously, avoiding direct criticism of Kimmel.
 She said she was “wrapped up in the moment" after winning her first Emmy and with Arnett and Kimmel on stage with her.

-Kimmel, who called it all Arnett's fault, lauded Brunson's series and noted that he's never won an Emmy despite repeated trips to the awards.
+Kimmel, who jokingly blamed Arnett for what happened, lauded Brunson's series and noted that he's never won an Emmy despite repeated trips to the awards.

 “And I went one time and won,” she said, delivering the dig with a smile.